mainwp/mainwp-child/readme.txt

 = 2.0.28 - 9-7-15 =
 * Fixed: Security Issue (MainWP White Hat Reward Program)
 * Fixed: Support for the Stream 3 plugin
-* Fixed: Client Reports issue with recording auto saves for Posts and Pages
+* Fixed: Client Reports issue with recording autosaves for Posts and Pages
 * Fixed: An issue with detection for Abandoned Plugins & Themes that are not hosted on WP.org

 = 2.0.27 - 9-2-15 =
 * Fixed: Security Issue (MainWP White Hat Reward Program)

 = 2.0.26 - 9-1-15 =
-* Fixed: Conflict with Stream 3 (Thanks Luke Carbis of Stream)
+* Fixed: Conflict with Stream 3 (Thanks to Luke Carbis of Stream)

 = 2.0.25 - 8-31-15 =
 * Fixed: Issue with Client Reports extension where comments records were not displayed correctly